 I like to think that I’m a positive person, I don’t tend to have ‘downers’ or dwell on the negative stuff.
 I’m the optimist who signs up for crazy sporting challenges, because of course I’ll be fit enough and thin enough to run a marathon or cycle 100 miles in six months time because this time the diet and fitness plan is going to work for me, right?
 However, this week I’ve been feeling pretty blurgh about myself.

 In this new negative mind set I started noticing other aspects of my ‘fat life’.
-For instance how my back aches every morning, how it really is a struggle to paint my toenails these days and how everything seems to be such a blinking effort all the time!
+For instance how my back aches every morning and how everything seems to be such a blinking effort all the time!
 I will quite happily sleep for nine hours every night (and then still have an afternoon nap if I can get away with it), my days of leaping out of bed to embrace the new day are years behind me.

 Whilst I am very good at sticking to my exercise plan, probably because I’m not working at the moment so really don’t have any excuse to shirk, the aches and pains afterwards are noticeable and exercises that used to be relatively easy for me are so hard now.